How to Add Icons for iPhone, iPad & Android to Your Website

 The first step is creating an image.
 To support the newest high resolution iPhone and iPad you’ll want to create several different sized images (The device will take the nearest size larger than it’s default size if you don’t have them all).
 You can save your images as PNGs to any directory on your site.

-Here is a table of the current iOS icon sizes from Apple:
+Here is a table of the current iOS icon sizes from Apple (this has been updated for iOS 7 icon sizes):

 Next you’ll just add a simple bit of code to the HEAD of your site so the devices can find your images (iOS will find these automatically if they are in your site’s root directory, but it’s recommended to include it):

-If you’re creating your iOS icon image you can find templates for use around the web; here’s a good template from Louie Mantia that covers all the sizes.
+If you’re creating your iOS icon image you can find templates for use around the web; here’s a couple good ones: appicontemplate for ios7 and iOS7 icon template for photoshop & sketch that cover all the sizes.
+Note that you’ll only need some of the icons represented in these templates unless you’re releasing an app in the App Store.

-** Updated this old article from Sept 3, 2010 to reflect changes with the new iPad
+* Updated this old article from Sept 3, 2010 to reflect changes with the new iPad and again Oct, 30 2013 for updates in iOS 7 icon sizes